DPotoyan/Chem324/ch03/note04.md

 :::{admonition} What you need to know
 :class: note
-- For every experimental observable there is a corresponding operator in quantum mechanics
+- For every experimental **observable** there is a **corresponding operator** in quantum mechanics.
-- Mathematical properties of operator tell us about the nature of experimental observatles.
-- Operators must be linear for they are dervied from Schrodinger equation which itself is linear.
+- **Operators must be linear.** Becasue they are dervied from Schrodinger equation which itself is linear.
-- Operatprs must prudice real eigenvalues becasue eigenvalue are what is measrued in experiments.
-- Operatprs must be Hermitial becasue only hermitian operators produce real eigenvalues.
+- **Operatprs must be Hermitian** becasue only Hermitian operators produce real eigenvalues.
+- **Operatprs must produce real eigenvalues.** Becasue eigenvalue are the only possible values that are measured in experiments.
-- Operators commutations show weather two experimental observables can be determined simulateneously.
+- Operators **commutations** show weather two experimental observables can be **measured simulateneously**.
+E.g can one simulatenoulsy and precisely determine the values of position and momentum of an electron.
 :::

 ### Operators: A reminder

 We have already seen examples of operators.
-For short, they consist of mathematical operations that can be carried out on functions.
+For short, operators are deonted by a hat symbol which implies that they encode a mathematical operations that can be carried out on functions.
 For example, the quantum mechanical momentum operator is:

 $${\hat{p}_x = -i\hbar\frac{d}{dx}}$$

-- When this operates on a function, it does the following: (1) differentiate the function with respect to $x$ and then (2) multiply the result from (1) by $-i\hbar$.
+- When this operates on a function, it does the following: differentiate the function with respect to $x$ and then  multiply the result from by $-i\hbar$.

-- Another example of an operator is the position operator given just by coordinate $x$.
-This would operate on a given wavefunction just by multiplying it by $x$.
-We denote operators with \^{} sign (``hat'') above them.
+- The quantum mechanical momentum operator of position is:

+$$\hat{x} = x$$

+- When this operates on a function, it does the following: multiply function by x.

 ### Linearity of operators
 Operators in quantum mechanics are *linear*, which means that they fulfill the following rules: